-The mysterious Yoga point rotates faster than the moon.
-Moon takes 27.3 days to rotate around the earth with reference to fixed stars.
-Astronomers call this as the sidereal rotation of the moon.
-Moon however returns to the same point with reference to the Sun once every 29.5 days.
-Astronomers call this as the synodic rotation of the moon.
-Astronomy books illustrate the synodic movement of earth as a circle around the Sun and the movement of Moon as a circle around the earth for ease of explanation.
-The sidereal rotation of the moon is difficult to ilustrate because Moon's path around the earth which is on the move is a lot more complex.
-Sidereal and the Synodic rotations are destined to be out of sync.
+The mysterious Yoga point rotates faster than the Moon.
+Moon takes 27.3 days to turn around the earth against the backdrop of stars.
+Astronomers call this the sidereal rotation.
+Moon, however, returns to the same point in relation to the Sun only every 29.5 days.
+Astronomers call this synodic rotation.
+Astronomy books illustrate the synodic movement of the earth as a circle around the Sun and the movement of the Moon as a circle around the earth for ease of explanation.
+However, the sidereal rotation of the Moon is more challenging to illustrate.
+This is so because the Moon moves around the earth, which is on the move.
+Consequently, the sidereal and Synodic rotations would fall out-of-sync.

 The 2nd Moon for Perfect Harmony

 The elusive point of harmony between the above two rotations of the moon is an ingenious abstraction of Rishis.
 This point is like a second moon for Earth.
 This abstract point rotates at the rate of 25 days.
 It moves at the combined speed of the moon around the Earth and the Earth around the sun.
 Panchang makers assume it to be 91° and 20′ from the new moon occurring at the first point of Aries.
 This combined movement creates a different effect in every one of the twenty-seven Nakshatras or the divisions of the sky.
 Rishis attribute the Yoga point as an indicator of the influence of the air element (Vayu Tattva) on cyclical Time.
 In summary, the unseen Yoga point is the fastest-moving entity in the sky.
 Besides, it is elusive like air.